remstef/lttc/README.md

 * ndx_position.txt
 * parameters.pkl

-You can download a trained model of the [SMSSpamCollection](http://ltdata1.informatik.uni-hamburg.de/lttc/lttc-models.tar.gz) as an example for testing (it's too large for an attachment to this email).
-Just unpack the file in the lttc folder.
-You can then start a TCP server, serving the model with:
+You can start a TCP server, serving the model with:

-`python lttc.py --serve --model=savedmodels/SMSSpamCollection_default`
+`python lttc.py --serve --model=savedmodels/{modelname}`

 By default it uses the host 127.0.0.1 and port 8881.
 You can specify different by using the --server flag, e.g.: